- Sharjah Regions

-Discover Khorfakkan’s watery wonderland during a full-day boat trip to two of its most popular and accessible dive sites, Martini Rock and Shark Island.
-Both are renowned for their colourful aquatic life, warm waters and excellent visibility.
+Discover Khorfakkan’s watery wonderland during a full-day boat trip to two of its most popular and accessible dive sites like Shark Island.
+Renowned for it's colourful aquatic life, warm waters and excellent visibility.

 After a day’s diving, return to shore and check into the Oceanic Khorfakkan Resort & Spa.
 Located at the northern end of Khorfakkan Beach, the four-star resort features modern rooms, two pools and a private beach.